METALS-Copper gains as China stocks rally injects confidence

 Beijing this week launched new stimulus measures to boost the country's flagging economy, including a cut to its key lending and deposit rates by 0.25 percent.

-Still, not all investors are convinced that China's stimulus measures will rejuvenate demand, sentiment that is likely to keep commodities in general under pressure.
+Still, not all investors are convinced that China's stimulus measures will rejuvenate demand, ANZ Bank said, sentiment that is likely to keep commodities in general under pressure.

-ANZ Bank on Thursday downgraded its price forecasts for base metals, in particular its year-end targets, with its projected copper price slashed 10 percent to $5,400 a tonne.

-The biggest downgrades were in nickel, where weak demand has delayed the expected market deficit in 2015.
-Zinc has also underperformed against expectations, the bank noted.

 PRICES